We may earn affiliate commissions for the recommended products. Learn more.

 Ease of Use:

 Qustodio is a very user-friendly platform.
-In fact, it displays similar ease of use across both its mobile and web platforms.
-I was surprised by how easy it is to navigate and access all of its features, regardless of whether I used the parent or the child app.
+In fact, it provides a similar ease of use across both its mobile and web platforms.
+I was surprised by how easy it was to navigate and access all its features, regardless of whether I was using the parent or the child app.
 Overall, Qustodio’s apps are feature-rich and easy to use, with only minor limitations to consider.
-So, let’s learn a bit more about them.

-• Desktop: As soon as I saw how easy it is to navigate Qustodio from a mobile, I switched to the web app.
+• Desktop: As soon as I saw how easy it was to navigate Qustodio on mobile, I switched to the web app.
 If you appreciate a simple interface, quick feature access, and security measures, then you won’t have an issue.
 I found Qustodio’s web app pretty similar to the mobile one.
 As a Windows user, I got access to the Panic Button, and again, the menu is on the left side of the screen.
-From here, I effortlessly accessed the My Family, Devices, and Account sections. qustodio web app
+From here, I effortlessly accessed the My Family, Devices, and Account sections.

 Customer Support